Context: During my two years in the JET Programme, I lived in a small apartment in northern Japan

 The only hardiness about me was foolhardiness.

-In any case, even the summer was nothing to sneeze at in this land of harsh extremes.
+In any case, even the summer was nothing to sneeze at in this land of harsh extremes and—would you believe it—FOUR seasons.
 With the humidity rarely dropping below 90%, I was drenched in sweat every waking and sleeping moment, with the only respite being in the shower, where I could feel clean for a few minutes each day.
 Mosquitoes buzzed outside, and electrolytes were lost by the bucketful.
 “Being hot all the time sucks,” I whined to no one and everyone.
 “I can’t wait for winter.
 At least then you don’t sweat and you can always put more clothes on if it’s feeling nippy!
 No way am I gonna complain about the cold after going through this irksome summer.”
-What a moron I was.
+What a fool I was.
 For you see, heat does not impede life in the way that lack of heat does.
 Cold requires strategy.
 Survivor contestants are never placed in the Canadian wilderness or the Siberian tundra, for they would die in minutes, shirtless as they are.
 Facing down the cold requires ingenuity and fortitude, and it’s laughable to recall that I ever once thought winter would be preferable to summer.

 Continuing down the timeline, fall was downright pleasant, as it is wont to be in most of the world.
 The air was chilled enough to cut off the flow of sweat, but not so much that I still couldn’t prance around in nothing but a t-shirt, sweatshirt, jeans, socks and sandals.
 Then winter crept up.
 Now, the trouble with winter in Japan is the lack of insulation in buildings, such that the inside and outside temperatures are the same, and any heat produced inside quickly escapes through the windows and walls.
 They say that buildings in Hokkaido are constructed differently to deal with the cold, but apparently I’m located about as far north as you can go without hitting that crucial dividing line.